BillJr99/Ursinus-CS173/_pages/Activities/activity-escapechars.md

 info:
   goals:
-    - "To identify the use of escape characters"
+    - To identify the use of escape characters
-	- "To specify the manner in which escape characters are invoked"
+	- To specify the manner in which escape characters are invoked
-	- "To apply escape characters where needed"
+	- To apply escape characters where needed
   models:
     - title: "Hello World"
       model: |